-Question: Do insurance companies allow you to put someone on your policy to help that individual save money?
-My sister has bad credit and a so-so driving record while I have excellent credit and a clean driving record.
+Question: Do insurance companies allow you to put someone on your policy to help that person save money?
+My sister has bad credit and a so-so driving record, while I have excellent credit and a clean driving record.
 She would like me to insure her car under my policy to get better rates, but I don’t know if I should.

 Answer: Don’t do it.
-Placing someone’s car on your policy just to save that person money is a very bad idea.
-One, in fact, that could get you in trouble with both your car insurance company and the state.
+Placing someone’s car on your policy to save that person money is a very bad idea.
+One that could get you in trouble with your car insurance company and the state.

 You can’t insure just any car

 To insure a car, most car insurance companies will require you to have an insurable interest in it.
 This means you would be affected financially if the car were damaged or totaled.
 Thus, typically, only car owners, co-owners or lienholders have an insurable interest in a vehicle and can place car insurance on it.

 Some car insurance companies will allow you to insure a car you don’t own; however, you must still insure it for the right reasons.

 For instance, you may find an insurer that will allow you to insure a car you don’t own if someone (parent, friend, etc.) is loaning you their car on a long-term basis and you want to be responsible for the insurance on it.

 Even when this is allowed, the car owner must be listed on the policy.
 This way if there were a payout, the car owner (who would be the one hurt economically) would be included in the claim settlement.

 What an insurer doesn’t want is for you to insure a car in your name to obtain cheaper insurance rates for the actual car owner, who is also the primary driver of the vehicle.

 For example, purchasing insurance under your name for your sister’s car — because you’re able to get much lower car insurance rates due to your good credit and excellent driving record — would be considered misrepresentation, a form of insurance fraud.